stellar-deprecated/docs/learn/get-started/create-account.md

 You might notice that, in the SDK, you call `pair.accountId()` instead of something like `pair.publicKey()`.
 That’s because an account’s ID *is* its public key.

-Now that you have a pair of keys, you can make an account.
-In order to prevent people from making a huge number of unnecessary accounts, each account must have a minimum balance of 20 lumens (lumens are the built-in currency of the Stellar network).[^1] Since you don’t yet have any lumens, though, you can’t pay for an account!
-In the real world, you’ll usually pay an exchange that sells lumens in order to create a new account.[^2] On Stellar’s test network, however, you can ask Friendbot, our friendly robot with a very fat wallet, to create an account for you.
+Now that you have a seed and public key, you can make an account.
+In order to prevent people from making a huge number of unnecessary accounts, each account must have a minimum balance of 20 lumens (lumens are the built-in currency of the Stellar network).[^2] Since you don’t yet have any lumens, though, you can’t pay for an account!
+In the real world, you’ll usually pay an exchange that sells lumens in order to create a new account.[^3] On Stellar’s test network, however, you can ask Friendbot, our friendly robot with a very fat wallet, to create an account for you.

 To create a test account, send Friendbot the public key you created.
-It’ll create and fund a new account using that public key as its ID.
+It’ll create and fund a new account using that public key as the account’s ID.

 <code-example name="Creating a test account">